 The eyes are the window to the soul and as we age, our eyes begin to droop, wrinkle and even look a little sad.
 Lack of sleep, our harsh sun, air pollution, diet and the levels of stress that we endure, all contribute to our eyes becoming puffy and wrinkled.
 These bags age women and often make them appear older than they really are.
 Due to the skin around our eyes being 50% thinner than the rest of our face, the area is delicate and needs to be treated as such.
 We have, therefore, compiled a list of 9 to-dos that could take your eyes from tired to transformed with a little tender love and care:

 Apply eye cream properly

-Having an eye cream is a necessity, but is it is completely useless if not applied correctly.
-Using a pea-size amount, apply the cream to both your eyes using your ring finger.
-Pat the product on gently, starting at the inner corner of your eye area and work outwards towards where those ‘crow’s feet’ are.
+Having an eye cream is a necessity, but it is completely useless if not applied correctly.
+Using a pea-sized amount, apply the cream to both your eyes using your ring finger.
+Pat the product on gently, starting at the inner corner of your eye area and working outwards towards where those ‘crow’s feet’ are.
 If you still have some product remaining, apply it to your brow bone where the lower edge of your sunglasses would sit, if you were wearing them.
 Keep product isolated to only this area to avoid excess oil and product build-up.

 Apply eye cream in the right place

 Did you know that most of us apply our moisturiser in the wrong area?
 Because products travel up our face towards our hairline, applying them too high can lead to our delicate eye skin puffing up like a blowfish.
 Be sure to keep your eye cream a safe distance from your upper and lower lids to avoid dark circles and puffiness.